tkorakas/generator-angularize/README.md

 * `gulp clean`  (Delete build files.
 Compiled and minified scripts and styles)
 * `gulp watch`  (Watch and compile if any file change)

-Will compile less,sass or coffee if are installed and will create a http server
+Will compile less, sass or coffee if are installed and will create a http server
 to work.
 Livereload works also when you change any file.
 Coffee, less and sass will compiled and webserver will reload automatically.